 As for placement, your mic stand should be away from the walls of your room, but this matters less if you have premium acoustic treatment.
 You want to make sure you’re not singing with your mouth right on top of the microphone, because this will likely cause it to pick up plosives (-p, -t, -k sounds), fricatives (-f, -th sounds), create sibilant sounds (-s, -sh, -ch), and fall victim to the proximity effect.

 Depending on the genre of your song and how loud you’re going to sing, putting about 6 to 12 inches between your mouth and the microphone is ideal.
 You also should invest in an external pop filter to further reduce these unwanted sounds and save yourself editing time in the future.
-The mic should be angled directly at your mouth to ensure it picks up all your vocal detail.
+If you’re pinching pennies, make your own pop filter by bending a wire coathanger (surprisingly, not the first appearance of a coathanger on SoundGuys) into a circle and stretch a set of pantyhose or nylons over it.

-You can buy direct boxes that use amp simulators and acoustic DIs, but the most common (and nicest-sounding) methods of recording guitars typically involve at least one microphone.
+You can buy direct boxes and use amp simulators, but the most common (and nicest-sounding) methods of recording guitars typically involve at least one microphone.
+Some audio interfaces have instrument inputs and do not require a separate device to achieve useable recording levels.

 If you want to kick up the quality a few notches, you can make an X/Y stereo recording by touching two small-diaphragm condenser microphones’ capsules together at a 90-120° angle and mixing one as the left and one as the right channel.
 While this isn’t necessary to make a decent acoustic guitar recording, it is especially helpful in creating an engaging mix if your song doesn’t have a lot else going on besides guitar and vocals.

 When recording an electric guitar, you should use a dynamic microphone pointed at your guitar amp.
-The Shure SM57 is an excellent choice because it is affordable and sounds great.
-Point your amp away from any flat surfaces or walls to avoid echos and phase cancellation.
+The Shure SM57 is an excellent choice because it is affordable and sounds great, though the SM58 works fine if you already bought one.
+Point your amp away from any flat surfaces or walls to avoid reflections and phase cancellation.
 If you can place your amp on a platform it will help reduce acoustic coupling with the floor.

 A mic placed halfway between the center and edge of the speaker cone, angled towards the center, is the most common practice.

-Some DAWs have virtual drum software embedded within them.
+Some DAWs have embedded virtual drum software.
 For example, Garageband allows you to select a smart “drummer” and adjust its level of complexity and the time signature of your song.
 DAWs like Garageband and Pro Tools also have MIDI drum plugins that give you more control and freedom to create, but you may want to invest in a physical MIDI drum pad or MIDI keyboard for ease of use.
+Some beats-oriented DAWs offer more flexibility for making rhythm tracks than traditional DAWs.

 If you don’t like the idea of playing drums with your fingers, an electronic drum kit may be the way to go.
-The one I have is the Alesis Drums Nitro Mesh Kit, and for an electronic drum kit on the low end of the price spectrum, it is very good.
-Unfortunately with an electronic drum kit of this price range, you cannot record each drum into its own individual track, but the Nitro Mesh Kit enables stereo output.
-The very best electronic drum kits can run over $8,000, for example the Roland TD-50KVX, which has multichannel output amongst a slew of other incredible features.
+The one I have is the Alesis Drums Nitro Mesh Kit, which is affordable and lets you enable stereo output.

 It’s best to have studio monitors or studio headphones

-While you will need closed-back headphones to monitor your recording as its happening, it’s always best to do your mixing with a set of studio monitors rather than headphones.
-Studio monitors produce a more accurate representation of your mix’s stereo image, and they prevent tiny echoes from being produced, which often happens with closed-back headphones.
+While you will need closed-back headphones to monitor your recording as it’s happening, it’s always best to do your mixing with a set of studio monitors rather than headphones.
+Studio monitors produce a more accurate representation of your mix’s stereo image.

 If you are going to use headphones to mix, studio headphones with a neutral-leaning frequency response will help you monitor, mix, and edit your music more accurately because the sound reproduced is true to what’s been recorded.
-Open-backed headphones reproduce a more accurate sound stage than closed-back, but an affordable set of headphones like the Sony MDR-7506 are an industry standard, and are more than fine.
+Open-backed headphones more accurately represent sound than closed-back, but an affordable set of headphones like the Sony MDR-7506 is an industry standard.
 The AKG K371 and Sennheiser HD 280 Pro are additional budget options that sound great despite their low price.

-As a reminder, it’s always a good idea to listen to your mix with a variety of outputs.
-Take your mix into the car, try it out with your noise cancelling headphones, take a listen with your Bluetooth speaker.
+As a reminder, it’s always a good idea to listen to your mix on a variety of output devices.
+Take your mix into the car, try it out with your noise canceling headphones, take a listen with your Bluetooth speaker.
 Doing so will help you get a better idea of what other listeners will hear when they play your song.

 Making the actual recording

-Now that you’ve got your room treated, microphones set up, and headphones on, it’s time to record some music.
+Now that you have your room treated, microphones set up, and headphones on, it’s time to record some music.
 First thing’s first: tune your instrument!
 It may even be worth replacing the strings on your guitar a few days before making a recording to ensure you get the best possible sound out of your instrument.

 You will want to use overdubbing

 Overdubbing is the practice of recording tracks on top of pre-recorded tracks.
-Recording a whole band at once can be very expensive and challenging because it requires a lot of microphones and perfectly in-sync musicians.
+Recording a whole band at once can be very expensive and challenging because it requires a lot of microphones (and XLR inputs), sound isolating panels, and perfectly in-sync musicians.
 Additionally, audio may bleed from an instrument into the wrong microphone, so you could have the sound of the snare drum on your acoustic guitar track.

 Once audio has bled, it severely limits the amount of post-processing that can be done to your mix and prevents your song from having a studio-quality sound.
 In pro studios, this problem is usually fixed by placing miked amps in separate rooms from the drum kit, but because you’re working with a budget home studio, overdubbing is going to be your friend.